 Core curriculum courses are divided as following:

-Select one course from each of the following arts, sciences, and humanities courses:
+Select one course from each category below.

 Fine Arts: Select one course: